September 23, 2021

-Fort HealthCare is pleased to announce that they will now be offering the SPEAK OUT!® & LOUD Crowd® services developed by the Parkinson Voice Project (PVP), the only 501(c)(3) nonprofit organization in the world solely dedicated to helping individuals with Parkinson’s improve their speech and swallowing skills.
+Fort HealthCare is pleased to be named a recipient of the 2021 SPEAK OUT!® & LOUD Crowd® Grant program, developed by the Parkinson Voice Project (PVP), the only 501(c)(3) nonprofit organization in the world solely dedicated to helping individuals with Parkinson’s improve their speech and swallowing skills.
 Since not all patients can travel to PVP headquarters in Texas for treatment, they offer workshops to train SLPs from other parts of the world in its programs.

 Kelly Foster, MS-CCC, SLP is a speech-language pathologist at Fort HealthCare Therapy & Sport Center.
 She received specialized training to assist with implementing PVP’s speech therapy program in the south-central Wisconsin area.

 She notes, “We see numerous patients in our clinics with Parkinson’s Disease and I felt that their communication skills were being underserved.
 So many patients have complaints that people cannot understand them, or they are told they talk too softly.
 This grant is for a program that helps empower these patients to speak with purpose and intent.
 Once they start doing that, they become more confident in themselves and start living with intent.”

 PVP Founder and Chief Executive Officer, Samantha Elandary notes, “Up to 90 percent of people with Parkinson’s are at high risk of losing their ability to speak, and swallowing complications account for 70 percent of the mortality rate in this patient population.
 Our vision at Parkinson Voice Project is to make our highly effective speech therapy program accessible to people with Parkinson’s worldwide.”

 Foster adds, “Because Parkinson’s is a progressive disease, the skills that patients who complete SPEAK OUT!® and participate in the LOUD Crowd® program have learned are skills that they will use for the duration of their lives.”